stevenlaidlaw/stevenlaidlaw.github.io/articles/react-widget-portal.md

+---
+layout: main.njk
-# Creating a Widget Wrapper with React's createPortal
+title: Creating a Widget Wrapper with React's createPortal
+---

+# {{ title }}

 React is pretty sweet.
 It works in a nested, hierarchical way&mdash;which is awesome in most cases&mdash;but sometimes that can cause issues.
 Sometimes you need something to jump out of the parent container, like a modal dialog or a menu.
 This is precisely what React's `createPortal` is used for!